 - It may contribute to an undocumented workforce.
 There is a significant fear that workers who have expired permits will not leave the country, but will stay working for their employer (or anyone else who will hire them).

-If they become undocumented, these already vulnerable workers will become even further marginalized and prone to exploitation.
-They will be even less likely to complain about employer abuse or poor working conditions, and they will be very limited in their ability access government services.
+If they become undocumented, these workers become further marginalized and prone to exploitation.
+They are even less likely to complain about employer abuse or poor working conditions, and they were very limited in their ability access government services.

-There have already been some problems enforcing the 4 & 4 rule.
-Specifically, many workers who are subject to the rule have applied for permanent residency but are waiting for the government to tell them if their applications were successful.
-These people have been issued temporary 'bridging permits' to stay and work in Canada past the 4-year expiration date.
+While it was in force, there were problems enforcing the 4 & 4 rule.
+Many workers who were subject to the rule had applied for permanent residency, but were waiting for the government to tell them if their applications were successful.
+These people were issued temporary 'bridging permits' to stay and work in Canada past the 4-year expiration date.

-Bridging permits will be issued to people whose applications for permanent residence have been accepted for processing.
-However, the bridging permit is not available when workers receive the "Invitation to Apply" for permanent residency.
-They must wait until they have made a full application and Citizenship and Immigration Canada has accepted the application for permanent residency.
-These workers are exempted from the 4 & 4 Rule, and their employers do NOT have to obtain an LMIA to employ them.
+Bridging permits were issued to people whose applications for permanent residence were accepted for processing.
+However, the bridging permit was not available to workers who only received the "Invitation to Apply" for permanent residency.
+These workers had to wait until they made a full application - and Citizenship and Immigration Canada accepted the application for permanent residency.
+These workers were exempted from the 4 & 4 Rule, and their employers did not have to obtain an LMIA to employ them.

-There have been substantial changes to the caregiver program which have the effect of closing doors to permanent residency.
+There were substantial changes to the caregiver program that effectively closed doors to permanent residency.
 Historically, live-in caregivers were offered a relatively clear path to permanent residency after working under their temporary permit for 2 years.
-That is no longer the case.
+This is no longer the case.

 Now, after two years of service, caregivers may apply for permanent residency under one of two streams (child care or elder care).
-There are now educational and language restrictions on these applications.
+There are new educational and language restrictions on these applications.
 There is also a new cap that will limit the number of applications that will be approved each year.
-At present, that cap is 5,500 for both streams.

 E. Protective Provisions

-The government is increasing its inspection frequency and powers.
-Every year, federal government plans to inspect 1 of 4 employers.
-They can do onsite visits without an warrant, and during these inspections, they can interview TFWs.
+The government increased its inspection frequency and powers.
+Every year, federal government planned to inspect 1 of 4 employers.
+They can do onsite visits without a warrant, and during these inspections, they can interview TFWs.